-Patients with previously treated tattoos – by treatment methods other than lasers – may also benefit from laser therapy.
-These tattoos may respond well to laser therapy as long as prior treatments did not cause a large amount of scarring.
+If you have a tattoo that has been treated with other methods, you may benefit from laser therapy.
+These treated tattoos may respond well to laser therapy as long as there is not a large amount of scarring.

 What are the possible side effects?

-- The tattoo removal site is at risk for infection.
+- The tattoo removal site can become infected.

-- The treated skin may either be paler than the surrounding skin (hypopigmentation) or darker than the surrounding skin (hyperpigmentation).
+- Some degree of skin discoloration is possible.
+The treated skin may either be paler than the surrounding skin (++hypopigmentation++) or darker than the surrounding skin (hyperpigmentation).

 Is laser tattoo removal safe?

-Thanks to newer technology, treatment of tattoos with laser systems has become much more effective with very little risk of scarring.
-Laser treatment is often safer than many traditional methods (excision, dermabrasion) because of its unique ability to selectively treat pigment involved in the tattoo.
+Thanks to newer technology, treatment of tattoos with laser systems has become much more effective, with very little risk of scarring (again, assuming you use a reputable provider).
+Laser treatment is often safer than many methods used previously, such as excision or dermabrasion.
+Laser treatment works on the pigments.
 Excision cuts out the tattoos using a surgical knife (a scalpel).
 Dermabrasion uses tools to sand off the upper layers of skin.
-In many cases, certain colors may be better able to be removed than others.
-It is known that blue/black tattoos respond particularly well to laser treatment.
-The response of other colors is under investigation.

-Remember, the information in this document is general.
-It does not replace the physician’s advice.
-For details about your specific case, please arrange a meeting with a physician experienced in the use of tattoo lasers.
+Just remember, that this advice is general, and should not replace your doctor’s guidance.
+For details about your specific case, please arrange a meeting with a healthcare provider who is experienced in the use of tattoo lasers.